 Experiences Canada is dedicated to finding innovative ways to connect young Canadians at a time when so much continues to keep them apart.
 Nothing brings young people together more than music!

 We are excited to announce that applications are now open for another This! is Canada – Virtual Choir!
-To accommodate the holiday season we’ll be running 2 x 6 week sessions running from Oct 12 to Nov 16, and Feb 1 to March 8.
-You are invited to sign up to one or both sessions!
+To accommodate the holiday season we’ll be running 2 x 6-week sessions running from Nov 9th – Dec 14, and Feb 1 to March 8.
+You are invited to sign up for one or both sessions!

 Sign up today and release your inner rock star!